 How many episodes will AHS Season 10 be?Ten for 10!
 According to EW, Season 10 is confirmed for ten installments.
 While it may not be the highest episode count for a season of AHS, it's what the show's been averaging in recent years, like with Apocalypse and Roanoke.
 AHS: 1984 came in at only nine episodes, so we'll take what we can get.

 Who is in the cast this season?A new AHS season always leads to two big questions: What's the theme, and who's in the cast?
-Now that the number of AHS seasons is moving into double digits, it seems like Murphy is going all in with a great, rounded out, even surprising cast.
-In February 2020, the showrunner took to Instagram way back in February 2020 to give fans a taste of what they can expect for the upcoming season, dropping an eerie teaser revealing the lead cast.
-Accompanied by Orville Peck's song "Dead of Night," a black-and-white video of waves crashing against a shore reveals Kathy Bates, Macaulay Culkin, Leslie Grossman, Billie Lourd, Sarah Paulson, Evan Peters, Adina Porter, Lily Rabe, Angelica Ross, and Finn Wittrock are all set to appear.
+The showrunner took to Instagram way back in February 2020 to give fans a taste of what they can expect, dropping an eerie teaser that revealed Kathy Bates, Macaulay Culkin, Leslie Grossman, Billie Lourd, Sarah Paulson, Evan Peters, Adina Porter, Lily Rabe, Angelica Ross, and Finn Wittrock are all set to appear.
 Plus, more recently, the showrunner confirmed that Frances Conroy will be making an appearance again.
 When Murphy announced the theme on Instagram (more on that below), he clarified in a comment that those names are the primary cast for the first half of the season, so it's unclear if another cast will take over entirely for the second half of the season (maybe Taissa Farmiga will finally be back!), or if some characters will carry over into the latter part, but, regardless, an exciting handful of fan favorites are returning.